 Converting an mp3/m4a to WAV for any reason is not recommended or useful because it will still be a low resolution file in all reality.
 Once a file is reduced to mp3/m4a quality, the audio quality is forever lost, even if it’s converted back to WAV.

-You probably do not need a physical CD-R, but a handful of CD and cassette manufacturers, lacquer cutters (for vinyl projects), and pressing plants still require that a physical disc be mailed to them for production.
+You probably do not need a physical CD-R, but a handful of CD manufacturers and vinyl pressing plants still require that a physical disc be mailed to them for production.
 It ultimately depends who you decide to use and your order details.

 Most masters can be transmitted to the manufacturer via Internet without the need for a physical disc.
 Check with your sales person and/or the specifications on their website.
-There is no extra charge from Mystery Room Mastering for delivering master files via Internet.
+There is no extra charge from Mystery Room Mastering for delivering a DDP for CD production.

 The general rule for CD manufacturing is for replication orders, a DDP file can be used and transmitted via Internet.
 For small quantity duplication orders, a physical master CD-R is usually needed.
 The exception to this rule is if you are using Disc Makers or Sooper Dooper, because they can accept DDP files for both CD duplication and replication orders.
 Just let Sooper Dooper know that your DDP is from Mystery Room Mastering if you are doing a small quantity CD duplication order with them.

-It’s best to avoid using a CD-R as a master disc whenever possible because they are not as reliable as a DATA file such as DDP (for CD manufacturing), or 24-bit/high resolution WAV files (for vinyl & cassette production).
+It’s best to avoid using a CD-R as a master disc whenever possible because they are not as reliable as a DATA file such as DDP (for CD manufacturing), or 24-bit/high resolution WAV files for vinyl.